dbactual/thomaspaine/content/pages/resources/sherman-copy-di.md

 ---
----
-Title: The Roger Sherman Copy of the Declaration of Independence
+title: The Roger Sherman Copy of the Declaration of Independence
 ---

 by Jonathan Scheick